Skip to main content

 CS Major with emphasis on Animation

-You do not need to be a member of the Church of Jesus Christ of Latter-Day Saints to be accepted into BYU or into the BYU Animation Program.
-However, if you are non-LDS, you will still be required to live the BYU Honor Code and complete the University General Education requirements which include various math, English, history, and religion courses.
-The Course Map, which outlines requirements for both the Animation Program and University, can be found here.
-Many non-LDS students have been a part of the Animation Program in the past and have made great contributions to the program and to the industry.
+You do not need to be a member of the Church of Jesus Christ of Latter-Day Saints (LDS) to be accepted into BYU or into the BYU Animation Program; However, if you are non-LDS, you will still be required to live the BYU Honor Code and complete the University General Education requirements.
+Such requirements include various math, English, history, and religion courses.

 • For developing skills on the 3D side, some programs you might consider familiarizing yourself are Autodesk Maya, Adobe Photoshop, and perhaps Zbrush.
 All Autodesk programs may be downloaded for free as a student license on the Autodesk website.
 Photoshop, along with all other Adobe Products, may be purchased at a monthly discounted student rate via Adobe Creative Cloud.
 However, out of all the programs one can learn before entering the program, Photoshop and Maya will get you the furthest, and we recommend you stick to those at first.
 There are plenty of tutorials, forums, and videos available on the internet for pretty much anything you would want to do in either Photoshop or Maya, and physically being in the animation lab to ask other students for help will be extremely useful for you.
 If you are interested, Pluralsight is a tutorial database that has great, in-depth tutorial videos on nearly every topic you would need.
 Upon entrance to the program, you will receive a Pluralsight account for free provided by the BYU Center For Animation.